palinatolmach/DeFinery/INSTALL.md

 python3.7 ./CLI.py --targetContractName xForce repair ./experiments/xForce/xForce.sol
 ```

-Once completed, the first command should output the results of the symbolic analysis:
+Once completed, the command calling `./definery-see` should output the results of the symbolic analysis:
 ```
 result context [1]:
 Is possibly reentrant: 0